Business model & Governance

 Financial Reports

 Since our start, we have been building KLABU step by step, receiving generous support from fantastic people and organisations who have helped us to keep our costs as low as possible.
-You can find the KLABU Foundation's Financial Year Accounts here for 2023, 2022, 2021, 2020 and 2019.
-The 2024 financials are being audited and will be made available in Q4 2025.
-An overview of non-audited 2024 financials is available through this ANBI Publication (which will be updated after the audit, if needed).
+You can find the KLABU Foundation's Financial Year Accounts here for 2024, 2023, 2022, 2021, 2020 and 2019.
+The 2025 financials are being prepared and audited, and will be made available in Q3 2026.
+You can already read the 2025 Annual Report here.

 Community members at the Boa Vista Spirit clubhouse in Brazil